-Generative prior-based image fusion methods leverage the powerful distribution modeling capabilities of deep generative models to reconstruct high-quality fused images.
-Existing methods in this category are broadly categorized into GAN-based~\cite{Ma2019FusionGANAG, Ma2020InfraredAV, Ma2021GANMcCAG} and Denoising Diffusion Probabilistic Model (DDPM)-based~\cite{Yue2023DifFusionTH, Zhao2023DDFMDD, ditfuse2025}.
-Generative adversarial framework have been widely adopted for image fusion due to their strong capability to generate high-quality and realistic images~\cite{goodfellow2014generative}.
+Generative prior-based image fusion methods leverage the powerful distribution modeling capabilities of generative models to reconstruct high-quality fused images.
+Existing methods in this category are broadly categorized into GAN-based~\cite{Ma2019FusionGANAG, Ma2020InfraredAV, Ma2021GANMcCAG} and Denoising Diffusion Probabilistic Model (DDPM)-based~\cite{Yue2023DifFusionTH, Zhao2023DDFMDD, ditfuse2025, Luo2026CUDiffCA}.
 FusionGAN~\cite{Ma2019FusionGANAG} pioneered the approach by formulating fusion as a generator–adversarial discriminator problem.
 Subsequent works like GANMcC~\cite{Ma2021GANMcCAG} enhanced visual fidelity by employing multi-class estimation and incorporating fidelity losses~\cite{Ma2020InfraredAV} to optimize fusion outcomes.
-Unlike GAN, which suffers from training instability and mode collapse, DDPM~\cite{ho2020denoising} achieves stable target distribution convergence through a multi-step iterative process.
-Dif-Fusion~\cite{Yue2023DifFusionTH} first introduced diffusion model, generating high-color-fidelity, three-channel fused images by constructing the multi-channel input distribution in a latent space.
-DDFM~\cite{Zhao2023DDFMDD} regards fusion as a conditional generation task, decomposing it into unconditional generation and likelihood rectification based on a hierarchical Bayesian model to achieve high-quality fusion without fine-tuning.
-Although these methods can retain infrared and visible information to the greatest extent, they tend to introduce excessive infrared information when handling overexposed scenarios.
+Unlike GAN~\cite{goodfellow2014generative}, which suffers from training instability and mode collapse, DDPM~\cite{ho2020denoising} achieves stable target distribution convergence through a multi-step iterative process.
+Dif-Fusion~\cite{Yue2023DifFusionTH} first introduced diffusion model, generating high-color-fidelity fused images by constructing the multi-channel input distribution in a latent space.
+DDFM~\cite{Zhao2023DDFMDD} regards fusion as a conditional generation task, decomposing it into unconditional generation and likelihood rectification based on a hierarchical Bayesian model to achieve fusion without fine-tuning.
+Although these methods retain infrared and visible information effectively, they tend to introduce excessive infrared information when handling overexposed scenarios.